-Don’t risk a bad outcome by leaving your electronic devices to be powered by old, degraded or nearly dead batteries.
-Use them as you need them, and you won’t have to worry over topping off your supply of battery so much.
+Don’t risk a bad outcome by leaving your electronic devices to be powered by old, degraded, or nearly dead batteries.
+Use them as you need them, and you won’t have to worry about topping off your supply of battery so much.

 As preppers, it seems like buying and supplementing our survival supplies and gear will never end.
 It might be a chore sometimes, but that doesn’t mean we need to make a special trip to a special retailer.

 Many survival items we need can be purchased cheaply and easily at a local hardware store or Home improvement supercenter.

 Home Depot is one such home improvement center that has a surprisingly good selection of tools and other items that will be right at home in your survival stash.

 Tom Marlowe practically grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, Tom has the experience to help civilian shooters figure out what will work best for them.

 3 thoughts on “15 Survival Items to Get from Home Depot”

 I’d replace the jerky with cans of WD40.
 Jerky doesn’t last as long as you’d think, it gets rock-hard after a couple years.
 And WD40 has a gazillion uses.

 Compass, protractor and map of your area.
 Chances are electronics won’t work.